 Step 1: Define Your Unique Selling Proposition (USP)

-To stand out in a competitive market, you need to be clear about what makes you different.
+To stand out in a competitive freelance market, you need to be clear about what makes you different.
 Your Unique Selling Proposition (USP) is what sets you apart from other freelancers offering similar services.

 How to Define Your USP:

-✔ Identify your strengths (What are you best at?)
+- Identify your strengths (What are you best at?)

-✔ Understand your ideal clients (Who needs your services the most?)
+- Understand your ideal clients (Who needs your services the most?)

-✔ Focus on results (How does your work benefit clients?)
+- Focus on results (How does your work benefit clients?)

 Example of a Strong USP:

-❌ Generic: “I am a freelance writer.”
+- Weak: “I am a freelance graphic designer.”

 Step 2: Build a Strong Online Presence